VladRub1/Data-Analysis/Restaurant-analysis/README.md

-# Restaurant-analysis
+# Restaurant Analysis

-This section contains the implementation of a project on applied analysis of a restaurant chain.
+This section contains the implementation of a project on **applied analysis of a restaurant chain** based on information provided from the 2GIS cartographic service [website](https://2gis.it/) which available in Italy, Czech Republic, Cyprus, Chile, UAE, Kyrgyzstan, Ukraine, Uzbekistan, Azerbaijan, Belarus, Russia, Kazakhstan.

 ### Contents:
 * [Documentation.ipynb](./Documentation.ipynb): documentation for the project.